DELTA Module 2 helps you to develop your professional practice as a teacher by focussing on:

-As part of Delta Module 2, you will need to complete 5 assignments (essay + lesson) and a diagnostic lesson.
-It is important that you complete the tasks and assignments on time.
+DELTA Module 2 is a programme designed by you and your personal tutor.
+As part of the course you will need to complete 5 assignments (essay + lesson) and a diagnostic lesson.
 Given the background work around each lesson, it is important that you space out lessons sensibly, so that you can devote enough time to each of them.
 This also allows you time for reflection and further development.
 You will need to put together a work plan at the beginning of the course.

 Depending on your teaching situation you have the option of taking the course over 16 weeks or 36 weeks.